catalyst-team/catalyst-info/README.md

 **What's it for?**

-Traceability of Pytorch models allows you to speed up the model inference and allows you to run it not only with Python, but also with C++
+Traceability of Pytorch models allows you to speed up the model inference and allows you to run it not only with Python, but also with C++.
+It becomes like a binary file, without any code requirements – one step from research to production.

 Additionally it can reduce the size of the Catalyst-checkpoint, removing all but the model.